mark2devel/mark2/README.md

 You can send commands to the server from the command line, for example:

-    $ mark2 send server-name kick Notch
+    $ mark2 send -n server-name kick Notch

 ## stopping/restarting

-mark2 provides a few aliases here, equivilent to running, for example, `mark2 send server-name ~kill`

-    $ mark2 stop server-name
+    $ mark2 stop -n server-name
-    $ mark2 kill server-name
+    $ mark2 kill -n server-name
-    $ mark2 restart server-name
-    $ mark2 restart-kill server-name

-'stop' and 'restart' will attempt to gracefully shut down the server, and will kill it after a configurable timeout.
+'stop' will attempt to gracefully shut down the server, and will kill it after a configurable timeout.

 ## tips